foonsun/docs/index.html.dm_en.md

 Please note that, for both public interface and private interface, there are rate limits, more details are as below:

 * Generally, the private interface rate limit of API key is at most 48 times every 3 seconds for each UID (Trade Interface: at most 24 times every 3 seconds.
-Query Interface: at most 24 times every 3 seconds) (this rate limit is shared by all the altcoins contracts delivered by different date).
+Read Interface: at most 24 times every 3 seconds) (this rate limit is shared by all the altcoins contracts delivered by different date). <a href= https://huobiapi.github.io/docs/dm/v1/en/#api-list > API Interface List </a>

 * For public interface used to get information of index, price limit, settlement, delivery, open positions and so on, the rate limit is 60 times every 3 seconds at most for each IP (this 60 times every 3 seconds public interface rate limit is shared by all the requests from that IP of non-marketing information, like above).